-There is a significant potential for a noise impact if multiple construction activities take place within 2 000 m from the identified NSDs.
+There is a potential for a noise impact if multiple construction activities take place within 2 000 m from the identified NSDs.
 Night-time construction activities (closer than 800 m) are not recommended and it should be minimized where possible, and only if these activities can be minimized to one location using minimum equipment.

-The noise levels associated with the construction of the access roads can be estimated using Figure 8-2.
-From this figure it can be seen that the construction noise levels will be well within the acceptable zone sound level (45 dBA) if these activities are further than approximately 250 m from the closest receptors (daytime construction activities).
+Considering the proposed layout of the Fronteer WF, it is unlikely that access roads will pass close to potential receptors.
+However, the noise levels associated with the construction of the access roads can be estimated using Figure 8-2.
+From this figure it can be seen that the construction noise levels will be well within the acceptable zone sound level (45 dBA for a rural noise district during the day) if the roads are further than approximately 250 m from the closest receptors (daytime construction activities).